 This is a Reasoning lesson.
 It is designed to extend student understanding further and promote generalising.
-In particular, this lesson asks students to compare the capacity of two objects, where one looks like it should hold more but really doesn't.
+In particular, this lesson asks students to compare the capacity of objects to one litre.
+If families cannot do this, just leave it out.
 This will be a particularly tricky concept for many children so it should provoke good discussion.